 Click to hear a BBC Radio news report on the McGurk’s Bar bombing

-On July 31st 1975 UVF members carried out one of the most notorious murders of the Troubles when they attacked a minibus near Buskhill, County Down.
+On July 31st 1975 UVF members carried out one of the most notorious murders of the Troubles when they attacked a minibus near Bushkill, County Down.
 Inside the minibus were members of the Miami Showband, a popular cabaret band from the Republic.
 The group was returning home to Dublin after performing in Banbridge, County Down.
 Their minibus was stopped at a fake checkpoint set up by UVF members and band members were forced to stand on the roadside while ‘military personnel’ checked their vehicle.
-The two men examining the minibus were in fact planting a bomb – but the poorly prepared device exploded, killing both UVF members.
-The surviving Loyalists opened fire on band members, killing three.
+The two men examining the minibus were, in fact, planting a bomb – but the poorly-prepared device exploded, killing both volunteers.
+The surviving Loyalists opened fire on band members, killing three men.
 The Miami Showband had both Catholic and Protestant members, no political affiliations and no connection to the Troubles.
 Historian Martin Dillon asserts that while the gunmen were all UVF members, at least three belonged to the Ulster Defence Regiment (UDR).

 The Red Hand Commando (RHC) was a UVF satellite group.
 It existed separately from the UVF but frequently carried out missions on its behalf.
 RHC founder Johnny McKeague was a notorious Catholic-hater, once aligned with Ian Paisley.
 Notoriously erratic and secretly homosexual, McKeague recruited young Loyalists from East Belfast to form the RHC.
 The group derived its name from the heraldic symbol for Ulster.
 Beginning in early 1972 the RHC carried out numerous bombings and drive-by shootings in Catholic areas.
 Officially the RHC was responsible for 13 deaths, though the true number is undoubtedly higher.
 Most of its victims were civilians.
 In October 1976 RHC volunteers entered a Belfast hospital dressed as doctors and assassinated Sinn Fein politician Maire Drumm, shooting her as she lay recovering from surgery.
-The RHC was carried out assassinations of some members of rival Loyalist groups.
+The RHC carried out assassinations of some members of rival Loyalist groups.

 The Ulster Defence Association